Troublor/darcher/README.md

 ### Pre-configured Virtual Machine

-Alternatively, we provide a virtual box image [here](), which contains pre-configured environment of *ĐArcher*.
+Alternatively, we provide a virtual box image [here](https://zenodo.org/record/4812350), which contains pre-configured environment of *ĐArcher*.
-Note that the size of the image is huge (approximate xx GB) due to the fact that *ĐArcher* works on integrated testing of Apps, which requires a GUI environment.
+Note that the size of the image is huge (approximate 23.2 GB) due to the fact that *ĐArcher* works on integrated testing of Apps, which requires a GUI environment.

 The default user of the virtual machine is `darcher` with password `darcher` (in case you need root privilege).
 Inside the virtual machine, the *ĐArcher* project is located at `$HOME/darcher`.